-As naturopaths, we are not able to give medical advice, diagnosis, drug prescriptions or other restricted activities.
+As naturopaths and nutritional therapists, we are not able to give medical advice, diagnosis, drug prescriptions or other restricted activities.
 What we do is quite different, as we are concerned with identifying nutritional and metabolic imbalances and getting the body back to a healthy state if a client is unable to do that by him or herself.
 Our work is evidence-based because we do this primarily by using laboratory testing for nutrient levels, gut health and toxin exposure.
 That way we know which areas of nutritional health need supporting.
 We can also check that any interventions are working by retesting.
 The sort of interventions we use are also evidence-based, and include focused diet, food supplements and other safe, legal and gentle solutions.
 But a large part of what we do is also coaching people to look after their health or that of their children.

 Our work is complementary to what doctors do, in that we often support general health while a client is under medical attention.
 A simple example is that a person taking antibiotics would usually benefit from a probiotic to restore their gut microbiome.
 Similarly, some diagnosed health conditions under medical treatment benefit from a nutritional approach for support.
 An example of that would be coeliac disease where we can give advice and coaching on following a delicious, nourishing gluten-free diet and also ensure ferritin, vitamin B12 and vitamin D are monitored regularly.